Abuton/Twitter-Election-Spam-Classification/README.md

 our detection scheme based on the suggested user and content-based features.
 Our results  show  that  among  the  four  classifiers  we  evaluated,  the  Random Forest
 classifier  produces  the  best  results.
 Our  spam  detector  can  achieve  95.7%  precision and 95.7% F-measure using the Random Forest classifier.

-*File name definition*
+## File name definition

 `src` : is a folder that contains all the utilities functions in python scripts that was used to preprocess the data as well as explore the data

-`notebooks` : contains ipynb files that explores the data and clean up the data `data` : is used to store some of the data that have been used.
+`notebooks` : contains ipynb files that explores the data and clean up the data

+`data` : is used to store some of the data that have been used